What Are The Charges Of Subatomic Particles

 • Electrons: These negatively charged particles orbit the nucleus of an atom.
 Each electron carries a charge of -1e, making them vital for chemical bonding and electrical conductivity.
 The flow of electrons through a conductor creates electric current, powering our devices and lighting our homes.
 Without electrons, atoms would not be able to form molecules, and chemistry as we know it would cease to exist.

 • Protons: Residing within the nucleus, protons are positively charged particles with a charge of +1e.
 The number of protons in an atom's nucleus determines the element to which it belongs.
-To give you an idea, all atoms with one proton are hydrogen atoms, while all atoms with six protons are carbon atoms.
+Take this: all atoms with one proton are hydrogen atoms, while all atoms with six protons are carbon atoms.
 The positive charge of protons balances the negative charge of electrons, resulting in a neutral atom.

 • Neutrons: Also found in the nucleus, neutrons are electrically neutral, possessing no charge (0e).
 They contribute to the mass of the atom and play a crucial role in nuclear stability.
 Neutrons prevent the protons in the nucleus from repelling each other too strongly, which would cause the nucleus to break apart.
 Isotopes are atoms of the same element that have different numbers of neutrons.